Alexander the Great

 Alexander of Macedonia

-Alexander the Great died at the age of 33 in 323 B.C. after a lifetime of conquests.
-His great courage and his legendary deeds inspired politicians and historians to record his ambitious journey throughout history.
+Alexander the Great died, aged 33, in 323 B.C., after a life of conquest.
+His bravery and legendary deeds left much inspiration not only to himself but also to politicians and historians who have followed his ambitious journey throughout history.

-Politically and militarily he was educated by his father (Philip II - king of Macedonia from 359 B.C. and conqueror of Greece in 338 B.C.)
-His intellectual master was instead the Greek philosopher Aristotle, who approached him with the reading of the great Homeric poems and made him passionate about Greek culture by transmitting the idea of the superiority of the Greeks over the barbarian peoples and in particular the Persians.
+On the political and military plane, his educator was his father (Philip II, king of Macedonia from 359 B.C. and conqueror of Greece in 338 B.C.).
+Instead, his intellectual teacher was the Greek philosopher Aristotle, who approached him with the reading of the great Homeric poems and made him passionate about Greek culture by transmitting the idea of the superiority of the Greeks over the barbarian peoples and, in particular, the Persians.

 At just 16 years old, following an absence from his father, Alexander the Great gained the regency of the Kingdom.
 At 18 he offered his first major military test, fighting bravely in the battle of Chaeronea in 338 B.C., in which the Macedonians defeated the troops of the Greeks.
 In 336 B.C.
 Alexander the Great became king of Macedonia after the assassination of his father Philip at the hands of Pausanias, one of his bodyguards.